zedrex/algosketch/README.md

 ## Implemention of Selection Sort
 ![Selection Sort](demo/Selection-Sort-Demo.gif)

 To run on your own device, clone the repo, open folder `demo/SFML-Selection-Sort` and run `make` from terminal.
 Run `./main` to run the file.
-While running the file:
+While running:

 Press Space to run/pause.